tebriz91/meta_expert/chainlit.md

-# Jar3d: Open-Source Research Agent
+# Meta Expert: Research Agent

-Jar3d is an open-source research agent developed by [@Brainqub3](https://www.brainqub3.com/)
+Meta Expert is a research agent

 ## How to Use

-1. Provide your requirements to Jar3d.
+1. Provide your requirements to Meta Expert.
 2. When you have finished delivering your requirements, submit `/end` in the chat.
-3. Wait for Jar3d to respond.
+3. Wait for Meta Expert to respond.
 4. If you want to provide feedback on an output, you should append your message with `/feedback` in the chat. for example:
 ```